CompOmics/compomics.github.io/denovogui/_posts/2015-09-03-denovocli.md

 The command line interface to DeNovoGUI, referred to as DeNovoCLI, makes is easy to use DeNovoGUI in a command line setting, for example as part of a bigger software pipeline.

-DeNovoCLI takes a set of spectrum files as input and uses the [PepNovo+](http://proteomics.ucsd.edu/Software/PepNovo.html),  [DirecTag](http://fenchurch.mc.vanderbilt.edu/bumbershoot/directag/) and [pNovo+](http://pfind.ict.ac.cn/software/pNovo/) (beta) algorithms to de novo sequence each spectrum according to the given search parameters.
+DeNovoCLI takes a set of spectrum files as input and uses the [PepNovo+](http://proteomics.ucsd.edu/Software/PepNovo.html),  [DirecTag](http://fenchurch.mc.vanderbilt.edu/bumbershoot/directag/), [pNovo+](http://pfind.ict.ac.cn/software/pNovo/) (beta) and [Novor](http://rapidnovor.com) algorithms to de novo sequence each spectrum according to the given search parameters.

 Note that the spectra must be provided in the Mascot Generic File (mgf) format.